12 min read

 Is There an “Accounting Way” to Control Burn Rate?

-The accruals accounting method offers finesse to account for some items, particularly certain types of expenses that might be deferred or recognized in one go, or startup costs that can be capitalized in the balance sheet, instead of being incurred in the profit and loss account.
+The accruals accounting method offers options to account for some items, particularly certain types of expenses that might be deferred or recognized in one go, or startup costs that can be capitalized in the balance sheet, instead of being incurred in the profit and loss account.
 This does not apply to the cash basis, which is the entire basis of the burn rate anyway.
 At the end of the day, excluding financing, your burn rate is the difference between your ending cash balance and starting cash position.
 There is therefore little room to “manipulate” the burn rate, which is good news, as it helps bring confidence to the figures reported and allows comparability between companies, as we saw in the initial section.

 When looking to minimize burn, a company should be looking at each cash flow separately and at ways to reduce the cash outflows.
 Let’s take a look at each cash flow in turn.